App version: 0.1.0

 Front-End Ratio

 Front-end ratio, a more niche type of DTI, calculates the percentage of a borrower’s gross income that’s needed to cover housing costs.
-This can include a rent payment, or it can be a mortgage payment with taxes and insurance included in the front-end ratio calculation.
+This can include a rent payment or it can be a mortgage payment with taxes and insurance included.

 Back-End Ratio